Neurrone/personal-knowledge-base/notes/paradoxical-theory-of-change.md

 > change occurs when one becomes what he is, not when he tries to become what he is not

-The Gestalt therapist believes that they are agents of awareness, not change.
+The Gestalt practitioner believes that they are agents of awareness, not change.

 TODO: investigate this further, for better understanding